royalapplications/docs/src/r2021/royalserver/management/general-configuration.md

 This function resets the Royal Server Configuration back to defaults.

 > [!NOTE]
-> This will not change the following configurations: Windows group memberships for authentication and Document Store Access Control Lists.
-If you
+> This will not change the following configurations:
-> If you want to remove Royal Server and all configuration information completely from the machine, save the cleanup_installation.ps1 file in the `./scripts/` installation subdirectory before uninstalling and execute it with administrative rights after the uninstallation.
+> - Windows group memberships for authentication
+> - Document Store Access Control Lists
+> - MFA User Configuration
+> - Installed Licenses
+>

 **Copy Configuration**

 This function copies Royal Server troubleshooting information into the clipboard which could be included in a ticket.
+It can contain
+- Installed Licenses (not the full license key)
+- Current configuration
-It can contain the installed licenses (not the full license key), the current configuration, the log information since the last restart of Royal Server and the Document Store information.
+- Log Information since the last restart of Royal Server and
+- Document Store information.

 All this will be copied into the clipboard, where the user can later check it/modify it and send it to us if we ask for it while troubleshooting.

 A ticket can be opened via our [support portal](https://support.royalapps.com/support/home)

+## Uninstalling Royal Server

+Royal Server is installed via an MSI package which can easily be uninstalled.

+Additionally, if you want to remove all changes a Royal Server installation did to a server, copy the cleanup_installation.ps1 file in the `./scripts/` installation subdirectory before uninstalling and execute it with administrative rights after the uninstallation.